Best Place To Learn Video Editing Online For Beginners

 This course by Jack Coyne is a great introduction to video editing in general.

-Jack has a background in film school, and has edited videos for famous YouTuber Casey Neistat, before he started his own video production company.
+Jack has a background in film school and has edited videos for famous YouTuber Casey Neistat before he started his own video production company.

-If you’re starting your own YouTube channel or want to become a vlogger, this is definitely the course for you.
+If you’re starting your own YouTube channel or want to become a vlogger, this is the course for you.

 2. Premiere Pro CC for Beginners: Video Editing in Premiere with Phil Ebiner (on Udemy)